Trying to tell your AML from your EDI? Compliance loves its acronyms, but sometimes they can be a headache.

 The Joint Money Laundering Steering Group (JMLSG) produces helpful guidance for the financial services industry on interpreting the MLR and setting out good practice in countering money laundering.

-Know Your Customer.
-Have sufficient information as to the reasoning why a customer behaves in a certain way.
+Know Your Customer - ie having sufficient information as to the reasoning why a customer behaves in a certain way.

 The Market Abuse Regulation (MAR) replaced the previous Market Abuse Directive and established a strengthened and expanded civil market abuse regime across the EU.
 MAR extended the market abuse regime so that it applies to more venues, more instruments, and more behaviours.